iblsoft/swimdemo/MET-SWIM-AMQP-Guidance-CP1.md

 This property is mandatory for all the CP1 message types.

-**Note:** In previous proposals, this was called `pubtime` in reference to WIS 2.0 WNP publication time (`properties.pubtime`).
+**Note:** In previous proposals, this was called `properties.pubtime` in reference to WIS 2.0 WNP publication time (`properties.pubtime`).
 However, the publication time in WNM refers to when the notification message was sent, rather than time of issuing of the meteorological report itself.
 Time of sending of the notification message is better represented by the `creation-time` in the AMQP transport header.

 #### properties.datetime (conditional)